-Check back often as we will post updates regarding any health concerns in our district.
+Check back often as I will post updates regarding any health concerns in our district.

 There are some important things that you can do to help stop the spread of germs and diseases.

-1. Wash your hands (I find that 98% of students are not doing this) Wet your hands with clean, running water (warm or cold), turn off the tap, and apply soap.
+1. Wash your hands: Wet your hands with clean, running water (warm or cold), turn off the tap, and apply soap.
 Lather your hands by rubbing them together with the soap.
 Be sure to lather the backs of your hands, between your fingers, and under your nails.
 Scrub your hands for at least 20 seconds before rinsing and drying.

-2. Cover your cough (most students, again, are not using proper techniques.
+2. Cover your cough (most students are not using proper techniques.
 Cover your mouth and nose with a tissue when you cough or sneeze.
 Put your used tissue in a trash can.
 If you don't have a tissue, cough or sneeze into your upper sleeve, not your hands.